ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 **Check**: Could not test as I couldn't build SQLCipher

 ### 28: WebView Cross-Site Scripting (medium)
+The DIBA app pwovides a survey to banking customers so they can provide some feedback.
+This survey is implemented using a WebView and contains a Cross-Site Scripting (XSS) vulnerability.
+As a result of this...

 Couldn't do this one.
 How can I access the survey at any time?
+And: Often, the survey crashes when it is accessed

 ### 29: Cracking Weak Password